Start9Labs/nextcloud-startos/docs/integrations/joplin/desktop-guide.md

     ![Joplin setup](./assets/joplin-setup8.png "Click on synchronization")

-1. Under _Synchronization target_ select *Nextcloud*, paste the WebDAV and append onto the end of it _joplin_ so the entire URL should look like this (replace "xxxx" with your unique Nextcloud LAN address): _https://xxxx.local/remote.php/dav/files/embassy/joplin_
+1. Under _Synchronization target_ select *Nextcloud*, paste the WebDAV and append onto the end of it _joplin_ so the entire URL should look like this (replace "xxxx" with your unique Nextcloud LAN address): _https://xxxx.local/remote.php/dav/files/admin/joplin_

     ![Joplin setup](./assets/joplin-setup9.png "Select NextCloud and enter URL")

-1. Under _Nextcloud username_ enter _embassy_
+1. Under _Nextcloud username_ enter _admin_

 1. Under _Nextcloud password_ enter your password

-1. The username and password for your Nextcloud can be found in your Embassy UI by clicking on the Nextcloud service then clicking on _Properties_
+1. The username and password for your Nextcloud can be found in your StartOS UI by clicking on the Nextcloud service then clicking on _Properties_

     ![Joplin setup](./assets/joplin-setup10.png "Enter Username and Password")